Rumpunzel/rpg-thingy/rules/gear.md

 Some Preparations may be only specifically be used to attack or defend.
 If they are used to attack or defend but weren't meant to do so, it is treated as an off-label use and  its rating is considered to be **1** for that test.
 If the asset is a masterpiece, instead its rating is considered to be the asset's masterpiece rating.

 Gear assets also list the specific resource required to both craft and improve them.
-Some gear assets are refined and require more than a single resource.
+Some gear assets require another gear asset of at least masterpiece quality to be created.
+The masterpiece assets consumed by the process; the corresponding rating for the new asset is the rating of the consumed asset's masterpiece trait.

 # Influence Gear